EdgeFirstAI/documentation/docs/platforms/configuration/mcap_recording.md

     - [Disabling H264 streaming](./camera.md#h264-streaming) will stop the `/camera/h264` topic
     - [Enabling JPEG streaming](./camera.md#jpeg-streaming) will create the `/camera/jpeg` topic

 Topics that have been stopped by a configuration change cannot be recorded into an MCAP file.
-However, the new topics created by the above changes are not automatically added to the MCAP recorder.
-They will need to be added manually to the `TOPICS` line in the `/etc/default/recorder` configuration file.
+However, the new topics created by the above changes are not automatically added to the MCAP recorder and will need to be added manually.

+### Adding Topics Manually to the Recording Service
+Topics that are not included by the WebUI front-end to be recorded must be added manually at the platform command-line interface.
+You will need to [SSH into the platform](../../platforms/ssh.md).
+Then, the topics willl need to be added manually to the `TOPICS` line in the `/etc/default/recorder` configuration file.
 To edit this file, you need to run the `sudo vi /etc/default/recorder` command.

 !!!
 Tip
     If you are unfamiliar with `vi`, please read a [quick tutorial][vi].